clarkt3/clarkt3/README.md

 ## Yo 👋

-- 🔭 I’m working on the ZTM AI, Machine Learning Path.
+- 🔭 I’m working on a Nanodegree from The School Of Artificial Intelligence @ Udacity
-- 🌱 I’m currently learning Pandas
+- 🌱 I’m currently learning AI Programming with Python
 - 👯 I’m looking to collaborate on anything that has to do with Python3
-- 🤔 I’m looking for help getting into the Machine Learning, AI Industry
+- 🤔 I’m looking for help identifying new ML Projects
-- 💬 Ask me about time boxing and productivity hacks
+- 💬 Ask me about time boxing and productivity hacks!
-- 📫 How to reach me: tsclark2019+jobs@gmail.com
 - ⚡ Fun fact: "How you do one thing is how you do everything."